Eastry: Parish church

 Eastry's Grade I listed Anglican church is dedicated to St Mary the Virgin.
 Within the church is a brass standard bushel measure given in 1792.

 Governance

 An electoral ward in the same name exists.
-This ward stretches south to Sutton, Kent with a total population taken at the 2011 census of 5,199.
+This ward stretches south to Sutton with a total population taken at the 2011 census of 5,199.

+Until 1974 it was in Eastry Rural District.

 East Kent Light Railway

 The East Kent Light Railway was opened to freight traffic in 1911 and passenger traffic in 1916.
 Its purpose was to serve the new coal mines which were being opened up in the area.
 Among the stations opened were 'Eastry' and 'Eastry South'.
 It was one of Colonel Stephens' lines, but was nationalized in 1948 becoming part of British Railways, Southern Region.
 Both the colliery and the line failed and the section north of Eythorne completely closed by 1951.

 The village is also on the Miner's Way Trail.
 The trail links up the coalfield parishes of East Kent.